Evergreen-lxl/Evergreen.lxl/README.md

 containing more then one language.
 ## Default grammars

-A few grammars have default configurations, pre-compiled parsers and custom queries:
+A few grammars have default configurations, pre-compiled parsers and custom queries.
 The supported languages are:
 - [C][tree-sitter-c]
 - [C++][tree-sitter-cpp]
 - [D][tree-sitter-d]